BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

 ## Plans

 Add an "On this day last year" feature that will display the average temperature and weather conditions for this day last year.
+Could also add "On this day last month"

 Add settings options to let the user
-1. Prevent the app from aking to display saved weather everytime and just automatically update on start
+* Prevent the app from aking to display saved weather everytime and just automatically update on start
-2. Suppress or show the header
+* Suppress or show the header
-3. Prevent the recurring update from starting
+* Prevent the recurring update from starting
-4. Display short or long menu by default
+* Display short or long menu by default

 Add the air polution end point https://openweathermap.org/api/air-pollution

-Make an actual user interface maybe with [Terminal.Gui](https://github.com/gui-cs/Terminal.Gui) or [.NET MAUI](https://learn.microsoft.com/en-us/dotnet/maui/what-is-maui?view=net-maui-8.0)
+Make an actual user interface maybe with [Terminal.Gui](https://github.com/gui-cs/Terminal.Gui), [.NET MAUI](https://learn.microsoft.com/en-us/dotnet/maui/what-is-maui?view=net-maui-8.0) or both.

-Once user interface is constructed include weather maps end point https://openweathermap.org/api/weathermaps
+Once user mobile MAUI interface is constructed include weather maps end point https://openweathermap.org/api/weathermaps